Emergency contraception: You had unsafe sex. Now what?

 Emergency contraceptive pill

 The first option you can explore to avoid pregnancy after unsafe sex is to get an emergency contraceptive pill.
 In many countries in Southeast Asia, such as Cambodia, one may require a prescription to get the pill, so keep that in mind when seeking this option.
 The emergency contraceptive pill is viable up to five days after you have had unsafe sex.
 This contraceptive option either comes in a two pill pack where you take the second pill 72 hours after the first pill.
-Other versions of the emergency contraceptive pill come in the form of one pill that can be taken at your earliest convenience within the five-day timeframe.
+Other versions of the emergency contraceptive pill come in the form of one pill.
+It can be taken at your earliest convenience within the five-day timeframe.

 As a contraceptive option that has minimal side effects, emergency contraceptive pill can be used numerous times in one’s lifetime, but it is advised to use a long term contraceptive method if you not looking to conceive anytime soon.

 Your second option should you find yourself in this predicament is to get an IUD.
-This method is actually more effective than the emergency contraceptive pill, but because it requires an appointment for insertion, it can be less accessible.
+This method is actually more effective than the emergency contraceptive pill.
+But because it requires an appointment for insertion, it can be less accessible.

 Just a reminder though, this contraceptive option also does not protect against STIs and if you have multiple sexual partners or are unsure of the sexual history of your sexual partner, it is advised to use another contraceptive option, such as an external or internal condom.